Hawaii: The North Pole of Cacaol

-This May, Ecole Chocolat is offering a new program that will allow you to experience cacao farming first hand!
-The Cacao Experience in Hawaii is an opportunity to join Daniel O’Doherty and Dylan Butterbaugh for an intense but fun hands-on learning experience at the Maui Ku‘ia Estate cacao farm.
+Ecole Chocolat is offering a program that will allow you to experience cacao farming first hand!
+The Cacao Experience in Hawaii is an opportunity to join Daniel O'Doherty and Dylan Butterbaugh for an intense but fun hands-on learning experience at the Maui Ku‘ia Estate cacao farm.
 You will gain a deeper understanding of modern best practices in cacao cultivation and post-harvest processing, and how this impacts bean flavor and quality.
 Be ready to dive headfirst into cacao planting, protecting, harvesting, fermenting and drying over four days of immersion in the processes.

 Hawaii Chocolate and Cacao Association